 The change of address should also be notified to England Lacrosse at firstname.lastname@example.org.

-By default matches start at 2pm.
-If your home fixtures need to start at another time please notify both the SEMLA Fixtures Secretary at email@example.com, and your opposition.
+By default, games start on Saturday at 2pm.
+If your home fixtures need to start on another day or time please notify both the SEMLA Fixtures Secretary at email@example.com, and your opposition.
 See Bye-law A5 for more details.

 Both home and away teams should inform the SEMLA Fixtures Secretary of their results as soon as possible after the game so that their results can be included in that week's update of the tables.